-Why I ❤️ stress and you should too.
+Why I love stress and you should too.

-What if changing this one belief eliminated persistent overwhelm, frustration, anxiety, self-doubt, and feeling like you’re perpetually struggling to meet the demands of your life?
+Changing my relationship with stress eliminated persistent overwhelm, frustration, anxiety, self-doubt, and feeling like I was perpetually struggling to meet the demands of my life.

-What if changing this belief helped you feel more balanced, grounded, calm, and self-compassionate so that you can build the life you want with courage and confidence.
+Changing my relationship with stress helped me feel more balanced, grounded, calm, and self-compassionate so that I could build the life I wanted with courage and confidence.

-It’s your belief about stress being bad for you.
-This ONE thing makes an enormous difference in how you experience demanding circumstances and could ultimately be a life or death belief.
+Whether or not you believe that stress is bad for your health makes an enormous difference in how you experience demanding circumstances and could ultimately be a life-or-death belief.

 The University of Wisconsin conducted a study of 30K American adults consisting of 2 questions: